 Official Community Plan (OCP): The subject property is designated Mixed Employment - Moody Centre and is situated within Development Permit Area 2: Moody Centre (DPA 2) for the regulation of form and character of commercial, industrial, and multi-family residential development within the Moody Centre neighbourhood.
-DPA 2 design guidelines for mixed-use commercial and residential development are included as Attachment 2.
 It is noted that the OCP designates the subject site as mixed employment, which may create some more unique design approaches, such as higher ceilings for the first storey or second floor office/employment space.

 Although situated in close proximity to the Moody Centre SkyTrain Station, the site is outside the Moody Centre Transit Oriented Development (TOD) Area, as defined in the OCP.
-Section 15.5.4 of the OCP identifies the site as being in the Evergreen Line Sub-Area of Murray Street Boulevard, which allows for the development of a combination of uses including light industrial, commercial, office, and residential.
-Key design features of this area include:
+Section 15.5.4 (Attachment 2) of the OCP identifies the site as being in the Evergreen Line Sub-Area of Murray Street Boulevard, which allows for the development of a combination of uses including light industrial, commercial, office, and residential.
+Key use and massing policies for this area include: